Neonnaut/vocabug-ts/ROADMAP.md

 - Do I keep graphemes escaped going past into the transforms?
-If so, this would mean [ > @, would not work on a word \[ada This will also mean I should steralise directives like `alphabet` of backslashes
+If so, this would mean [ > @, would not work on a word \[ada

 - New plan on interset... they should probably still be in `<` and `>` but it should consist of a singular category, followed by a weight: `<E:5>`